-This page will be updated daily with the latest number of people who have tested positive for Covid-19 and the latest number of confirmed hospital deaths in your area.
+This page was updated daily with the latest number of people who have tested positive for Covid-19 and the latest number of confirmed hospital deaths in your area.

-Care home deaths will be updated when local Office for National Statistics figures are released each week.
+Care home deaths were updated when local Office for National Statistics figures are released each week.
 They have only been recorded since April 10, meaning the full figure is likely to be higher as the first hospital death in Shropshire happened on March 15.

 Meanwhile, the figures for hospital deaths are released by NHS health trusts (the organisations that run our hospitals), such as the Shrewsbury and Telford Hospital Trust.
 These statistics include both confirmed and suspected deaths (ie those who tested positive and those who hadn't been tested but where Covid-19 has been recorded on the death certificate).

 Where shown, a number in brackets is the change from the previous day apart from for care homes where the figures are updated weekly.
 For deaths, this is the daily increase in confirmed deaths and is not the same as the number of people who died in the previous 24 hours (see bottom of page for more on this).

 Due to differences in reporting methodologies, the figures for individual countries may not add up to the UK total and case and death figures may sometimes decrease due to corrections.